 - Fresh berries (I used raspberries)

-- Pour a heaping (depending on your waffle maker size you may need to adjust this number) 1/2 cup of the cake mix into the waffle maker.
-Close and allow to cake mix to cook.
+COOK WAFFLES: Pour a heaping (depending on your waffle maker size you may need to adjust this number) 1/2 cup of the cake mix into the waffle maker.
+Close and allow cake mix to cook.
 When it's finished cooking, remove and allow to completely cool on wire racks.
 Repeat this step until all of the cake mix is cooked into waffles.
 I typically get 8 large waffles from the cake mix.

-- If desired, garnish with fresh berries and chocolate shavings.
+GARNISH: If desired, garnish with fresh berries and chocolate shavings.

-- Make the chocolate shavings by shaving a chocolate bar with a vegetable peeler.
+CHOCOLATE SHAVINGS: Make the chocolate shavings by shaving a chocolate bar with a vegetable peeler.
 You can also break up some of the candy bar and place the chocolate chunks on top.
 Cut into slices and enjoy immediately.